tocco/tocco-client/packages/login/README.md

 # Password-Update
-Password-update can be embedded independently.
+Password-update can be embedded independently and works without login dialog.

 ##Development
 To run password-update dialog separately, const `passwordUpdate` (main.js:15) must be changed to `true`